THENHKHAN/SqlAlchemy-Postgresql/3_manyToManyRelationShip/README.md

 # Many-to-Many Database Relationsip implenmented using SqlAlchemy 2.0
 - Python : Python==3.10.5
 - SqlLchemy: SQLAlchemy==2.0.24
+- Sqlite

 ## Important Info:
 > **1-** Many-to-many relationships represent the relationship between two entities where multiple instances of one entity can be related to multiple instances of another entity.
-For example, multiple students can take multiple courses, and each course can be taken by multiple students. <br><br> **2-** In SQLAlchemy, many-to-many relationships are implemented using an intermediate table, also known as an association table, that maps the relationships between the two entities.
+For example, multiple students can take multiple courses, and each course can be taken by multiple students. <br><br> **2-** In SQLAlchemy, `many-to-many relationships` are **`implemented using an intermediate table`**, also known as an **`association table`**, that maps the relationships between the two entities.
 The intermediate table contains foreign keys to both of the related tables and serves as a mapping between them. <br> Link: [RefArticle](https://vegibit.com/sqlalchemy-orm-relationships-one-to-many-many-to-one-many-to-many/)

 ## Important Links: